confluentinc/cp-docker-images/docs/quickstart.rst

 Alerts
 ^^^^^^
-Confluent Control Center provides alerting when anomalous events occur in your monitoring data.
-This section assumes you still have your producer and consumer running in the background.
+Confluent Control Center provides alerting functionality when anomalous events occur in your monitoring data.
+This section assumes the console producer and consumer are still running in the background.

-The Overview page shows a history of all alerts.
-Click on the Overview link under the Alerts section on the lefthand sidebar.
-This is where you will see all triggered events.
-Right now, there is nothing visible as we don't have any alerts configured yet.
+The Overview link the lefthand sidebar takes you to a page which displays a history of all triggered events.
+To begin receiving alerts on anomalous events in your monitoring data, we'll need to create a trigger.

-To begin receiving alerts on anomalous events in your monitoring data, let's create a trigger based on some criteria.
 Click the "Triggers" navigation item and then select "+ New trigger".

-Let's configure a trigger to fire when we the difference between our actual consumption and expected consumption is greater than 1000 messages over a 5 second interval.
-This means as we are producing 10,000 messages every 10 seconds, we should expect our consumers to be able to keep up with our producers to within 1000 messages over a 5 second interval.
-Let's fill out our form:
+Let's configure a trigger to fire when the difference between our actual consumption and expected consumption is greater than 1000 messages:

   .. figure:: images/c3-quickstart-new-trigger-form.png
     :scale: 50%